mbealewales/amortisation/ROADMAP.md

 * Support other datasources e.g. Postgres, Oracle, MySQL.
 * Hand-craft the tables/indexes etc. with SQL for advanced performance.
+* Use a named-query and ORDER BY for a faster fetch of ordered installments, rather than sorting?

 ### A UI